SiyungCho/seroflow/README.md

 - [Wrappers](docs/wrappers.md)

 ## License
 This project is licensed under the MIT License.
-Please review the license for more details.
+Please review the [License](LICENSE.md) for more details.

 ## Contributing
 We welcome contributions!
 Please read our [Contributing](docs/contributing.md) for guidelines on how to contribute to the project.